green-coder/cdc/README.md

 ## License

-Coding with ❤️ , licensed under the terms of the [MIT license](LICENSE.txt).
+Coded with ❤️ , licensed under the terms of the [MIT license](LICENSE.txt).